wagood/laralist/README.md

 * [Laravel Lang](https://laravel-lang.com/) projects allow you to easily connect translation packages to your project that serve different tasks.

+* Laravel[LangCountry](https://github.com/stefro/laravel-lang-country) This package adds the ability to localize based on the country.
+The package also adds more convenience functions to get localized country names, currency symbols and more.

 * Laravel [Logdesk](https://github.com/jhonoryza/laravel-logdesk) send log messages to desktop app.

 * [Lunar](https://lunarphp.io/).
 An open-source package that brings the power of modern headless e-commerce functionality to Laravel.
 [Full documentation](https://docs.lunarphp.io/) Includes in-depth guides on everything Lunar. [https://github.com/lunarphp/lunar](https://github.com/lunarphp/lunar) set of Laravel packages that bring functionality akin to Shopify and other e-commerce platforms to Laravel.